juhasev/sample-ninja-help/integrations-recaptcha.md

 [Read more about reCaptcha](https://www.google.com/recaptcha/about)

 > Sample Ninja recommends that you always use reCaptcha validation.
-When enabled it will be used will all password reset requests and during the registration survey.
+When enabled it will be used during the built-in registration survey as well as with all password reset requests.